wp-plugins/activityrez-webbooker/readme.txt

 4. Web Booker Configuration Manager on ActivityRez ![](https://raw.github.com/ActivityRez/arez-web-booker/feature-wprepo/assets/screenshot-4.png)

 == Changelog ==
+= 2.3.5 =
+* Default guest "copy to all" to OFF, with admin control to set it otherwise
+* Fixed confirmation email API call not firing in IE
+* Add pop-up blocker warning for print tickets/itinerary
+* Fix for percentages in a tax rate scenario

 = 2.3.4 =
 * Fixed several ui bugs
 * updated the whitelabel feed channel